 There’s no cure for MS, but it’s possible to manage symptoms.
 Learn more about the causes of MS, how it’s treated, and more.

 People with MS experience a wide range of symptoms.
-Due to the nature of the disease, it can vary widely from one person to another.
-The symptoms can change in severity from year to year, month to month, and even day to day.
+Due to the nature of the disease, symptoms can vary widely from person to person.

-- numbness of the legs or feet
+- numbness in your legs or feet

 - difficulty balancing

 Difficulty walking can also lead to injuries if you fall.